flyfl1992/10x/README.md

 Data were obtained from https://support.10xgenomics.com/single-cell/software/pipelines/latest/rkit

 Before running analyses, you will need to generate a local gene ontology map by running `go_prep.R`.

-`GO_Search.R` will return a vector of ENSEMBL IDs associated with a GO term.

 ## Running the analyses